Reactions in Solution: 1968-1976

 below for an explanation).
 Pioneering experiments were performed in the

-Chemistry Department studying the equilibrium between high- and low-spin
+Chemistry Division studying the equilibrium between high- and low-spin

 bis[hydrotris-(pyrazolyl)borate]-iron(II),2 the triiodide system,3